-Complaints, either via this route or others, are copied into myself as a retained Editorial Consultant (for IPSO purposes, the Responsible Person) who has freedom to investigate fully.
+Complaints, either via this route or others, are copied into the Readers' Editor (for IPSO purposes, the Responsible Person) who has freedom to investigate fully.
 That may involve speaking directly - and often separately - to anyone involved in an issue, asking to see emails, shorthand notes and examining any corroborative evidence.
 It is also not unusual to seek corroborative 'evidence' from third parties such as freelancers or those quoted within stories.
-I have never yet encountered a problem in obtaining such access.

 The JC has a policy of trying to offer responses to all complaints, however minor (see examples in appendix) in keeping with its remit as a community newspaper.
+It prides itself on its even-handed approach to complaints and has proved willing to amend or clarify when the need arises, even when defending substantive points.
+Recent ipso rulings that have gone to Committee stage have noted this.

-In each week's issue, the letters page template is produced at the start of the design process with a dedicated slot is reserved for minor corrections and amendments.
+In each week's issue, the letters page template is produced at the start of the design process with a dedicated slot reserved for minor corrections and amendments.
 This is called For the Record, a title picked out in a red font in 14pt caps.
 Entries vary from one-sentence clarifications to more detailed explanations when appropriate.

-The IPSO logo issued in November last year appears on this page along with a brief explanation of the JC's commitment to regulation and the IPSO phone number:
+The IPSO logo appears on this page along with a brief explanation of the JC's commitment to regulation and the IPSO phone number: